QuantEcon/lecture-source-py/source/rst/markov_asset.rst

 Moreover, dividend growth is increasing in the state

-Anticipation of high future dividend growth leads to a high price-dividend ratio
+The anticipation of high future dividend growth leads to a high price-dividend ratio